 The Tomb of Nefertari - Interactive Tour Demo - Project 7th Anniversary

-I look to the future, because technological progress is only gaining momentum, regardless of what is happening in the world.
+I look to the future because technological progress is only gaining momentum, regardless of what is happening in the world.
 I can combine modern technologies, computing power, all my research and experience in Egyptology into a single whole, and get, as it seems to me, an interesting and unusual result.
 Create a virtual tour and time travel.
 Go to Ancient Egypt and, using the example of the tomb of Nefertari, see the origins of our world civilization, read history, understand architecture, and imbue the art of our distant ancestors.
-In a virtual tour, you can see not only what has come down to our days, but also see the reconstruction, read the texts, try to understand the worldview of the ancient Egyptians.
+In a virtual tour, you can see not only what has come down to our days, but also see the reconstruction, read the texts, and try to understand the worldview of the ancient Egyptians.
 Find references to our modern worldview, draw parallels, and most importantly, understand yourself.

 However, as always, there are nuances and a number of limitations: